kasra-haghpanah/election-spring-rsocket-with-rsocket-js/README.md

 For uploading has been used requestChannel and other users will be notified (broad cast)

-The Users management's tree used requestStream as well
+The Users management's tree uses requestStream as well

 For downloading go to Content and click on the item you want .
 For downloading has been used requestStream